Linh-T-Pham/StartUp/README.md

 ### Step 3: The back-end Flask Server setup/Relational Databases/SQLALchemy

-### Step4: RFM Analysis
+### Step 4: RFM Analysis
-    1. Recency measures of how recently a market has received funding?
+    1. Recency measures of how recently a market has received funding.
-    2. Frequency measures of how often a market receives funding?
+    2. Frequency measures of how often a market receives funding.
-    3. Monetary measures of how much a market has received funding
+    3. Monetary measures of how much a market has received funding.

-### Step5: Display the findings to the front-end using React
+### Step 5: Display the findings to the front-end using React